compomics/ThermoRawFileParser/README.md

  * sequence and tolerance (tolerance unit optional, defaults to `ppm`)

-optionally one can define starting and ending retention times, provide filter string (defaults to `ms`, i.e. only MS1 scans), and a comment (free text) field; any valid filter string is supported, however only basic validation is performed, see #158 for details.
+optionally one can define starting and ending retention times, provide filter string (defaults to `ms`, i.e. only MS1 scans), and a comment (free text) field; any valid filter string is supported, however only basic validation is performed, see [issue #158](https://github.com/compomics/ThermoRawFileParser/issues/158) for details.
 Comment can contain any text and will be preserved in the output.

 An example input JSON file: